dbfin/gnome-shell-extension-yawl/README.md

 ### Description

-YAWL is a Gnome-Shell window list extension (taskbar) that provides many features of a typical dock being integrated into Gnome-Shell.
-It aims to be simple to use and provide maximum convenience and consistency while supporting many advanced features and customizations.
+YAWL is a collection of Gnome-Shell extensions, including the Yet Another Window List (taskbar) extension providing many features of a typical dock being integrated into Gnome-Shell.
+YAWL aims to be simple to use and provide maximum convenience and consistency while supporting many advanced features and customizations.

+### Yet Another Window List (taskbar)

 **Main features include**: